 This is a time-consuming process that requires all involved stake holders to be on the same page.
 The payoff can be tremendous though.
 Once the grid has been properly mapped, there is no more guesswork involved for future updates or renovations!
 One example of an extremely successful such project was the renovation of the lighting in El Paso, Texas.

 In 2012, after nearly four years of planning with the City of El Paso, Texas, Facility Solutions Group (FSG) started work on the largest streetlight project in America.
 This project covered over 18,000 fixtures and required significant investments in GPS mapping and documentation software.
 Many streetlights were not metered at all, and other were completely broken.
 This made determining the size of the project very difficult.
 Using cellphones, tablets, computers, and aerial photography, FSG was able to create a comprehensive map of all the lights in El Paso.
 This allowed for a detailed and transparent overview of exactly how the grid was working.

 The new lights and software are easy to adjust, come with built-in notifications about outages, and are easily controlled.
 For example, during times of low traffic, these lights can be dimmed to save energy.
-FSG’s vertical integration of lighting, electrical construction and engineering, energy management, technological services, and signage solutions help make the installation and maintenance of this system much simpler than with multiple vendors.
+FSG’s vertical integration of lighting, electrical construction, energy management, technological services, and signage solutions help make the installation and maintenance of this system much simpler than with multiple vendors.

 Upgrading streetlight technology is a great move for any city that wants to save energy, reduce costs, and implement IOT level insight and adjustments.
 Smartlights are the future, and it is extremely probable that these intelligent systems with big savings will prove attractive to many more cities.